 How much does the options actually cover?

-Any insurance product with maximum benefits and lower price is always preferable.
+Any and lower price is always preferable.
 The comparison has to be made between coverage that is available in the cases of accident or a critical illness rider along with a life insurance policy against the coverage the policyholder is entitled to for a standalone policy.
 In general, a standalone policy provides larger coverage as against a rider.
 You can also keep in mind that there is a reason why riders are not that comprehensive.
 This is generally due to the fact that cost price of the insurer increases.
 The IRDA which protects the interest of the policyholder has regulations that makes the premium amount to rider for any accident and critical illness to be not more than 100 percent of the premium for the main product which in this case is the life insurance.
 It is essential to also remember the fact that the rider benefit on claim must not be more than the sum assured if it is under the basic product.

 What are the conditions for the renewal of the policy?